-Dock lifts have two advantages over other means of unloading trucks.
-1) Level unloading from the bed of a truck is safer than any other alternative and 2) dock lifts are the only type of equipment that can reach from ground level to all sizes of trucks ranging from low step vans to large refrigerated reefers.
+Hydraulic Dock Lifts have two advantages over other means of unloading trucks.1) Level unloading from the bed of a truck is safer than any other alternative and 2) Loading Dock Lifts are the only type of equipment that can reach from ground level to all sizes of trucks ranging from low step vans to large refrigerated reefers.
 There is no vehicle size that dock lifts can not service.

-Once you realize the benefits of level loading with dock lifts, the next question is which type and model of dock lift best fits your application and what options should you consider.
+Once you realize the benefits of level loading with dock lifts, the next question is which type of loading dock lift system best fits your application and what options should you consider.
 This paper offers some guidelines for your decision making process.
+Continue reading to learn more about our hydraulic truck dock scissor lifts.

-1. Top of ground style or pit mounted recessed lift: The first consideration is which of these alternatives is best for your application.
+1. Top of ground style or pit mounted recessed lift: The first consideration is which of these hydraulic truck lift alternatives is best for your application.

 A. Top of Ground Advantages: These units can be mounted on any flat concrete slab (units will sink into blacktop during the summer) and require no pit work.
 This not only avoids the cost of a pit, but also drainage issues and potential interference with underground utilities.
 If you should decide to move the unit later (we have reports of units providing as many as 35 years of continuous service) it is an easy matter to unbolt the unit and move it with no pit left to fill in.
 Capacities range from 4,000 lbs. up to 15,000 lbs. and platform sizes range from 6’ X 6’ up to 8’ X 12’.
 The cost of top of ground units are always higher than the cost of recessed units, however when the cost of pit construction is added to the equipment prices, top of ground units can be competitive.
 View our Top of Ground Loading Dock Platform Lifts.